botlabs-gg/yagpdb/lib/dcmd/README.md

       Format string
 }

-// Descriptions should return a short description (used in the overall help overiview) and one long descriptions for targetted help func (t *CmdTimeOfDay) Descriptions(d *dcmd.Data) (string, string) {
+// Descriptions should return a short description (used in the overall help overview) and one long descriptions for targetted help func (t *CmdTimeOfDay) Descriptions(d *dcmd.Data) (string, string) {
       return "Responds with the current time in utc", "" }